Quantumrunner/ValkyriePerils/README.md

 ![QuestIniScreenshot](/Images/QuestIni.png)

 3. Ensure your mission has an event which uses the `RoundEnd` trigger.
+Add an `EndRoundEvent` as a follow up event.
+Assign the variable `PerilDone` to 0.

 ![EndRoundTriggerScreenshot](/Images/EndRoundTrigger.png)